PGBSNH20/spaceparkv2-johan-oskar/Documentation/readme.md

 ## How to use the API
-Data is return in JSON string.
+Data is returned as JSON.

 ### Parkings
 **GET** /api/Parkings